How to Implement Two-Factor Authentication (2FA) with Spring Security

 Both implement 2FA using TOTP.
 However, they require the authentication code to be entered within the login form.

-What I want to implement is:
+What we want to implement is the following flow:

-This sample is an example of MFA.
+This sample is an MFA example.

-Walkthrough of the Sample App
+Walkthrough of the Sample Application

-First, let's walk through the sample app.
+First, let's walk through the sample application.

 Access http://localhost:8080/signup and register an account.